Lif3line/talon_mtga/README.md

 - Tuned on a 1440p screen, may need tweaking for other resolutions
 - Has some edge cases with unusual card boards
+- Can struggle if you have many cards in hand
 - Still needs other interaction tools for blocks, individual attackers, and some uncommon interactions

 ## Setup